Clever-Labs/grunt-html-sitemap/README.md

 Useful for sites that maintain a `<ul>` sitemap on its own page that should be updated on each build or deploy.

+__Note:__ This task works but needs a lot of work.
+Pull requests are very welcome.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`